ibithub/ledger-wallet-daemon/README.md

 1. Make sure to have a PostgreSQL server running,

-2. For integration tests make sure to create required databases, you could use the `db.sh` for that:
+2. For integration tests make sure to create required databases, you could use the `dbs.sh` for that:

     ```
     ./dbs.sh <host> <port>